 |Nutritional Guidelines (per serving)|

-Enjoy oysters at home with this simple and traditional Australian Oysters Kilpatrick recipe (also known as Oysters Kirkpatrick).
-Pick up some freshly shucked oysters and top them with crispy smoked bacon, Worcestershire sauce, balsamic vinegar and butter for a lip-smacking appetizer.
+Enjoy oysters at home with this simple and traditional Australian Oysters Kilpatrick recipe (also known as simply as Oysters Kirkpatrick).
+Pick up some freshly shucked oysters and top them with crispy smoked bacon, Worcestershire sauce, balsamic vinegar, and butter for a lip-smacking appetizer.
 There are countless variations on this theme, some involving cheese!

-Just remember that the oysters are only as good as your source and only need a little less than a minute under the grill so keep an eye on them and enjoy.
-Here’s what to consider when selecting oysters.
-Once you have the perfect oysters, here’s how to shuck them.
+Just remember that the oysters are only as good as your source and only need a little less than a minute under the broiler, though you can grill them as well.
+Keep an eye on them and you will have a delicious dish to enjoy.

-In a small pan, gently heat the Worcestershire sauce, balsamic vinegar, butter and Tabasco sauce, stirring until combined, then remove from the heat and set aside.
+In a small pan, gently heat the Worcestershire sauce, balsamic vinegar, butter, and Tabasco sauce.
+Stir until combined, then remove from the heat and set aside.

 If your bacon is very lean, heat 1 tablespoon oil in a frying pan and fry the bacon slices until crispy.
 Transfer to a paper towel to drain.
 When the bacon has cooled, dice it.

 Top each oyster with a spoonful of sauce.
 Scatter with diced bacon and broil for about 50 or 60 seconds.
-Remove from broiler immediately and arrange on serving platter.
-Serve immediately.
+Remove from the broiler immediately and arrange on serving platter.